RediSearch/RediSearch/docs/Vectors.md

 * **Optional parameters**

     * **EF_RUNTIME** -
         The number of maximum top candidates to hold during the KNN search.
 Higher values of `EF_RUNTIME` will lead to a more accurate results on the expense of a longer runtime.
-Defaults to 10.
+Defaults to the `EF_RUNTIME` value passed on creation (which defaults to 10).

 ### A few notes